DISCOVER the Joy of Music at OUR Award Winning MUSIC School

 VOCALS AND GUITAR

-James Moore is a dedicated singer and guitarist, specialising in contemporary vocals and lead guitar, with a deep love for songwriting.
-With over 10 years of experience as a performer and working musician, he brings real world, hands on insight to his teaching.
+With over 10 years of experience as a performer and working musician, James brings real world, hands on insight to his teaching.

 Having performed in a range of bands and worked as a session vocalist for the past decade, James understands the demands of the music industry.
 His approach emphasises vocal health and longevity, treating singing as a way of life rather than just a skill.